nanogiants/android-livetemplates/README.md

-# appcom interactive android livetemplates
+# NanoGiants android livetemplates

-This repository contains the current appcom interactive android live templates.
+This repository contains the current NanoGiants android live templates.
 Clone or download this repo and run the install script to install them on your machine.
 Restart android studio and enjoy.

 Installation
 -